willza3/OpenCore-Strix-B450i/README.md

 * **Internal WiFi & Bluetooth are not supported by macOS.**

-Solution: The internal wireless card can be replaced with a macOS compatible one (e.g Dell DW1820A).
+**Solution:** The internal wireless card can be replaced with a macOS compatible one (e.g Dell DW1820A).
 I haven't tried this myself, but there are reports of it working.

 * **Line-in microphones may not appear**

-Solution: AppleALC has minimal support for line-in microphones on Ryzen/TR CPUs.
-[VoodooHDA](https://sourceforge.net/projects/voodoohda/)supposedly has better support (at the cost of audio quality) for this but I can't test this myself.
+**Solution:** AppleALC has minimal support for line-in microphones on Ryzen/TR CPUs.
+[VoodooHDA](https://sourceforge.net/projects/voodoohda/) supposedly has better support (at the cost of audio quality) for this but I can't test this myself.

+**Please report any issues you find [here.](https://github.com/willza3/macOS-strix-B450i/issues)**

 ## Guides & Links